videojs/videojs-errors/README.md

 A new timeout may be set by passing a timeout in milliseconds, e.g. `player.errors.timeout(5 * 1000)`.

-Settint the timeout to `Infinity` will turn off this check.
+Setting the timeout to `Infinity` will turn off this check.

 If no argument is passed, the current timeout value is returned.